 Example:

-“I lean on effort vs. impact matrices and async check-ins with teammates.
-I also flag blockers early and defer ‘nice to haves’ when needed.” - Describe a time you took initiative outside your role.
+"I lean on effort vs. impact matrices and async check-ins with teammates.
+I also flag blockers early and defer 'nice to haves' when needed." - 15

 Shows ownership and versatility.